Student Support Services

 Flexible and Fluid Service Model:

-District 196 elementary schools cluster identified gifted students in grades 3-5.
-GTD specialists support cluster classroom teachers with differentiating for advanced academic needs in core instruction and in guided groups.
+District 196 elementary schools cluster identified students in grades 3-5.
+Talent Development specialists support cluster classroom teachers with differentiating for advanced academic needs in core instruction and in guided groups.

 Students whose advanced academics needs extend beyond what can be provided in a cluster classroom may be referred for single subject and/or grade level acceleration.

-Gifted and talent development services in District 196 is an inclusive, flexible and fluid model.
-A student does not need to be formally identified as gifted to receive support for their high academic and learning ability needs.
-GTD services are provided through flexible grouping based on formative and ongoing assessment of student learning in the classroom based on the content and standards being presented at that time.
+Talent Development services in District 196 is an inclusive, flexible and fluid model.
+A student does not need to be formally identified to receive support for their high academic and learning ability needs.
+Talent Development services are provided through flexible grouping based on district assessments and ongoing assessments in the classroom which are based on the content and standards being presented at that time.

-If a student has been identified in another district or state, contact Teri Emery, K-8 GTD District Program Facilitator, Teri.Emery@district196.org, for information about documentation for identification in District 196.
+If a student has been identified in another district or state, contact Amy Miller, Talent Development Coordinator, Amy.B.Miller@district196.org, for information about documentation for identification in District 196.

 Grades 3-5 Cluster Classrooms

-A cluster classroom is a regular grade level class with a small group of identified GTD students together in the same class.
-The cluster classroom teacher receives additional training to meet the learning needs of advanced students in math and/or literacy in their class.
-GTD cluster classrooms in 3rd-5th grades is an efficient way to provide gifted education strategies to students throughout the school day.
+A cluster classroom is a regular grade level class with a small group of identified students together in the same class.
+The cluster classroom teacher receives support to meet the learning needs of advanced students in math and/or literacy in their class.
+Cluster classrooms in 3rd-5th grades is an efficient way to provide advanced learning strategies to students throughout the school day.

 Every District 196 elementary school has cluster classrooms in 3rd, 4th, and 5th grade.
-Many schools have more than one GTD cluster classroom in each grade level.
-Cluster classrooms in each grade level have the same number of students as all other classes in the grade level.
-A cluster class includes identified GTD students and students with a broad range of abilities.
-The number of identified GTD students in a cluster class varies.
-It is recommended that the number of identified GTD students in a cluster class not exceed one fourth of the class.
+Many schools have more than one cluster classroom in each grade level.
+A cluster class includes identified students with a range of abilities.
+The number of identified students in a cluster class varies.
+It is recommended that the number of identified students in a cluster class not exceed one third of the class.

 Acceleration